DesiresAreGrey/Website/docs/4transurvey2025/index.md

 #### The Cis Problem

 This is a mess.
-Only about 56% of "cis men" and 38% of "cis women" are actually what I meant by cis men/women.
+Only about 56% of "cis men" and 38% of "cis women" at max are actually what I meant by cis men/women (and even then, some of those are likely reppers).
 I'm pretty sure the 29% of amab "cis men" on hrt are actually just trans women misgendering themselves, and the 25% of amab "cis women" are just passing trans women (when manually checking the results a lot of these women have vaginoplasty).
 I really have no choice but to exclude cis people from most of the charts I'm doing, I was kinda planning on doing this anyways since this survey was mostly meant for trans people though it would've been nice to see the trends of actual cis people on the subreddit.

 <div id="cisasab-chart"></div>
 <script>